Skip to main content

 • Failure to appear at the study away site or remote international platform on the program’s designated arrival date, including in cases where the student was unable to secure necessary visas, passports, or other travel requirements.

 Withdrawal and refund policies remain the same regardless of the reason for withdrawal.
-Students who intend to withdraw from a program but fail to notify GEO and our program partners (if applicable) may not retroactively date their withdrawal.
+Students who intend to withdraw from a program but fail to notify Vanderbilt Study Abroad and our program partners (if applicable) may not retroactively date their withdrawal.

 Non-refundable costs will be charged to the Vanderbilt student account and are due upon receipt.